The Ultimate Guide To User-Generated Video Content

 How to create user-generated video content

 There are many ways that brands can get and make use of user-generated content to connect with consumers.
-Here are a few ideas of how to start a user-generated video campaign, including suggestions of monitoring tools that can measure your campaign’s efficiency and effectiveness.
+Here are a few ideas on how to start a user-generated video campaign, including suggestions for monitoring tools that can measure your campaign’s efficiency and effectiveness.
 If you want to collaborate with colleagues or clients on videos, I recommend these video collaboration tools.

 Giveaways and contests